New Girl Scout Troop Boosts Confidence Among Daughters of Incarcerated Parents

 “After I finished talking to him (her father) on the phone when I was little, I would start to cry because I wouldn’t see him very often,” Patience said.
 “All my other friends get to live with their mom and dad and it’s hard.”

 More than half of the 2.3 million people behind bars nationally are parents to children under the age of 18, according to a 2010 analysis by the Pew Charitable Trust.
-In Washington state, a 2015 DOC survey showed that 7,917 offenders — or 46 percent of the offender population — reported having one or more minor children.
+In Washington state, a 2015 DOC survey showed that 7,917 inmates — or 46 percent of the inmate population — reported having one or more minor children.

 The community troops are for girls who have a parent in prison, or recently released from prison.
 In addition to traditional Girl Scout activities, girls have the opportunity to talk with their peers and scout leaders about how incarceration has affected them and their families.
 The experience is something DOC and Girl Scout officials hope will help build girls’ resilience.